 - Read books together: Reading aloud to your child is a great way to expose them to new words and practice decoding.
 Choose books with simple, predictable text to help build confidence and fluency.

+And if you’re looking for the best learn to read programs, check out our blog post for recommendations and insights.
 Remember, making decoding practice fun and enjoyable for your child is key.

 How to teach decoding to children

 Laying the groundwork for successful decoding